Hetzner: Blocking "Novaya Gazeta"

 On January 11, 2016, Hetzner blocked the St. Petersburg site of Novaya Gazeta, the leading opposition, non-government newspaper in Russia.
 The newspaper alleged the act was political censorship without any legal justification.

 Blocking Ukraine War information

 On March 7, 2022, during the 2022 Russian invasion of Ukraine, Hetzner disabled the hosting account behind a Ukrainian state-affiliated war information website (war.ukraine.ua).
 Hetzner initially denied blocking the website in question, stating that Cloudflare informed them that the IP does not belong to their network.
 Two days later, Hetzner confirmed via a press release that they had erroneously suspended the servers due to "anomalies" found in the account by an employee, which came from a not yet fully developed "plausibility check" and stated that their actions had not been politically motivated.
 The press release has since been deleted from the Hetzner website.

 Blocking Russian Users

 In December 2023, Hetzner allegedly sent an email to its users informing them that they will be ending contractual relationship with customers from Russia.
 Policy was scheduled to take place on January 31, 2024.

+Deletion of the Website of “Zaborona”

+In November 2025, Hetzner removed the website of the Ukrainian independent media project Zaborona, along with all associated server infrastructure.
+The formal reason given was a two‑month overdue hosting payment amounting to €173.89.
+Prior to the shutdown, Hetzner had forwarded several notices from the Russian media regulator Roskomnadzor to Zaborona, requesting the removal of specific articles.
+These included, among others, a report on alleged abuses in areas controlled by Russia.
+Editor‑in‑chief Kateryna Serhatskova stated that the newsroom had repeatedly informed the provider that Zaborona is a Ukrainian media project and does not fall under Russian jurisdiction.